 Create a new OneDrive file

 - Choose New and then select the type of file you want.
-In this example, we will choose an Excel workbook:
+In this example, we will create a new Excel workbook:

 - Your work will be automatically saved as you type.
-To change the name of the file, click on the ‘Book’ text highlighted below in the top center and type the name you prefer:
+To change the name of the file, click on the ‘Book’ text near the top of the page.
+A pop-up window will appear where you can adjust the file name of the document, as well as its location:

-Similarly to Dropbox or Google Drive, you can give other people permission to view or edit specific files and/or folders within your personal OneDrive file storage solution.
+Just like Dropbox or Google Drive, you can give other people access to files and folders within your personal OneDrive file storage solution.

 - Right-click on the desired item, then select Manage access.